 Ontario, California (ONT) is the closest airport for domestic flights and is about 20-30 minutes away from LLU.
 Palm Springs (PSP) is an alternate domestic airport which is smaller than ONT about an hour away.
 PSP has car rentals but no shuttle service.

-The University DOES NOT offer shuttle service for students to and from the local airports.
+The University does not offer shuttle service for students to and from the local airports.
 Students are responsible for making their own individual arrangements.
 Shuttle service can be obtained at www.supershuttle.com.

 Transportation around the campus

 Loma Linda University is located in a city environment with periods of congested traffic to and around the campus and Loma Linda community.
-Students are responsible for their own transportation both on and off campus.
+Students are responsible for their own time management planning and transportation both on and off campus.
 Students must be licensed and insured to be able to operate automobiles in the State of California.
 Parking is free but automobiles must be registered with the LLU Parking and Traffic Service, through the student registration portal.
 The Loma Linda University Medical Center operates, on a limited daily schedule, free shuttles between Loma Linda University Medical Center and outlying Loma Linda Medical Center buildings and parking lots.

 San Bernardino County has public bus services, for a fee from different points in Loma Linda and on our Loma Linda Campus to neighboring cities of San Bernardino, Redlands and other outlying cities some of which have their own bus service.